All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to design and execute a full body workout routine while on GLP-1 medications.
 Build an efficient 3-day program that preserves muscle during semaglutide or tirzepatide therapy.

 Full body workouts are arguably the best training approach for GLP-1 patients because they train every major muscle group three times per week in just three sessions, maximizing the muscle-preservation signal while demanding the fewest total gym days.
-This high frequency, moderate volume approach is especially effective during the caloric restriction caused by semaglutide or tirzepatide, where recovery capacity is limited but consistent training stimulus is essential.
+This high frequency, moderate volume approach is especially effective during the caloric restriction caused by semaglutide or tirzepatide, where recovery capacity is limited but consistent training stimulus is important.

 Why Full Body Training Stands Out for GLP-1 Patients